Hargreaves Lansdown shines as rivals struggle

 The interim dividend was raised 24 percent to 6.3 pence.

-Hargreaves Lansdown shares (HRGV.L) were up 4.9 percent to 770.5 pence in early trading.
+Hargreaves Lansdown shares were up 4.9 percent to 770.5 pence in early trading.

 (Reporting by Chris Vellacott; Editing by Dan Lalor)